petterl/discord-scoutid-linked-role/README.md

 This repository contains a linked role bot that will link your discord account to an scoutID account.

+## Bot functionality

+- When a user clicks the "Link your ScoutID" button in Discord, they will be redirected to authenticate with ScoutID.
+- After successful authentication, the bot will check if the user has the required roles (if specified).
+- If the user meets the criteria, the bot will assign them a specific role in the Discord server.
+- Optionally, the bot can also update the user's nickname in the server to match their ScoutID name.

 ## Project structure

 All of the files for the project are on the left-hand side.
 Here's a quick glimpse at the structure: